comp-well-org/clip-stress-detection/readme.md

+# Contrastive Pretraining for Stress Detention with Multimodal Wearable Sensor Data and Surveys (CHIL 2025)
-# CLIP for Stress Detection
+## CLIP for Stress Detection

 This repository implements a multimodal stress detection system using CLIP (Contrastive Language-Image Pre-training) architecture adapted for physiological and behavioral data.
 The system can detect stress levels by analyzing Fitbit data, tabular features, and textual descriptions.